PFP2E/mono-core/readme.md

 -   [**Bun**](https://bun.sh/)

 **1. Bootstrap the Project**
-This is the only command you need to run for a first-time setup.
-It will install all dependencies across the monorepo.
+This command installs all dependencies across the monorepo.

 ```bash
 task bootstrap
 ```

-**2. Run the Services**
+**2. Run the Full System**
-The off-chain system requires two services running in separate terminals:
+The off-chain system requires two services.
+Run each command in a separate terminal.

 *   **Terminal 1: Start the Records API**
     ```bash